theHilikus/daily/README.md

 # Daily

-A simple application to visualize your daily calendar in a single shot
+Daily is a minimalist desktop application that provides a quick glance at your day's schedule.
+It integrates with Google Calendar to show your upcoming events in a clean, compact interface that sits in your system tray.
+With Daily, you can stay on top of your schedule without constantly checking your calendar.

 # Development
 ## Adding icons to bundle